CDLUC3/uc3-present/devops_build/README.md

 ----

 ### Demo: AWS Connector for GitHub
-- enables the tracking of commits and tags
+- Enables the tracking of commits and tags
-- This allows AWS CodePipeline to clone selected private repos
+- Allows AWS CodePipeline to clone selected private repos
 - Some AWS screens call this an *AWS CodeConnection*

 ----